splunk/scs-getting-started-app/README.md

-# Welcome to the .conf19 DEV2517 workshop

-## Overview
+# Transit Dashboard App

-This repository features resources and learning opportunities for participants attending the DEV2517 "Unlocking all the features of the Splunk Developer Program - Cloud Native App Development" workshop at .conf19.
-It contains the code for the Transit Dashboard App, which uses Splunk Cloud Services to display a dashboard with transit route status by stop using data from Seattle Transit agencies.
+This repository contains the code for the Transit Dashboard App, which uses Splunk Cloud Services to display a dashboard with transit route status by stop using data from Seattle Transit agencies.

-This readme will guide you through the workshop contents, and contains the following sections:
+This readme contains the following sections:
 -  Set up your environment
 -  Key concepts and terminology of Splunk Cloud Services
 -  Log in to Splunk Cloud Services and use the APIs